ZulaMostafa/azure-sdk-for-net/sdk/textanalytics/Azure.AI.TextAnalytics/samples/Sample9_RecognizeCustomEntities.md

 # Recognizing Custom Entities from Documents
-This sample demonstrates how to recognize entities in one or more documents.
+This sample demonstrates how to recognize custom entities in one or more documents.
 To get started you'll need a Text Analytics endpoint and credentials.
 See [README][README] for links and instructions.

 ## Creating a `TextAnalyticsClient`

-To create a new `TextAnalyticsClient` to recognize entities in a document, you need a Text Analytics endpoint and credentials.
+To create a new `TextAnalyticsClient` to recognize custom entities in a document, you need a Text Analytics endpoint and credentials.
 You can use the [DefaultAzureCredential][DefaultAzureCredential] to try a number of common authentication methods optimized for both running as a service and development.
 In the sample below, however, you'll use a Text Analytics API key credential by creating an `AzureKeyCredential` object, that if needed, will allow you to update the API key without creating a new client.

 You can set `endpoint` and `apiKey` based on an environment variable, a configuration setting, or any way that works for your application.